 I’m trying to put away my phone, and carry a book instead of a tab.
 To just look around more, and severely limit internet usage.

-It is ironic that I’m saying all of this on my blog: I need to go off and stare into space for a while, just as the video recommends!
+It is ironic that I’m saying all of this on my blog: I need to go off and stare into space for a while, and get myself a social media detox just as the video recommends!

 Meanwhile, while you’re still here, questions for you: What role does social media play in your life?
 What social media are you part of?
 What needs does it fulfill?
 Do you primarily interact with your friends online or offline?
 Do you think you need a social media detox?

 If you liked this post, you can have biweekly posts delivered to your inbox: click the SUBSCRIBE VIA EMAIL button.